YasinII/Al-Quran/PRIVACY_POLICY.md

 **3. Use of the Bot**

-a. **Bot Functionality:** The Bot provides its intended functionality within your Discord server without storing or processing user content or message content beyond the scope of immediate execution.
+a. **Bot Functionality:** The Bot is using "Message Content Intents" in order to know, what a user is writing and for it to work properly.
+The Message Content is not stored and only used in Real-Time.

 **4. Data Security and Privacy**